M5A1 Stuart Light Tank "U-Go" Restoration

 be the gunner, Joe Acquista.
 This street is known today as Via XXX

 Aprile 1945, in honor of the liberation of Cornuda.

 same location, as German prisoners are escorted to the rear.

 The Caffe Commercio shown in the background still operates today under

 the same name.

-The following photographs will give you a sense of how extensive this restoration process was.
-Literally, every nut and bolt and accessory was removed, cleaned, and painted, and was them painstakingly re-assembled.
+The following photographs provide a sense of just how extensive this restoration process was.
+Quite literally, every nut and bolt and accessory was removed, cleaned, and painted, and meticulously re-assembled.

 hull and interior of the M5A1 have been painted.
 The drive train,

 transmission cover, turret, and tracks will be installed later.

 Finishing touches of the restoration project will include painting the